 The Life of an Anti-Slavery Agent

-Charles, William, and Cyrus were all employed as Anti-Slavery Agents - a job filled with travel, adventure, debates, and the ever-present danger of mobbing and violence.
+Charles, William, and Cyrus each spent years employed as Anti-Slavery Agents - a mission filled with travel, adventure, debates, and the ever-present danger of mobbing and violence.
 An agent was assigned an area - either a small state, or a county - and visited as many towns as possible where they could lecture.
 Starting around 1836 (check) these Anti-Slavery Agents included women (all white women at this time), such as Abby Kelley (check name) and the Grimké sisters.

 William and Charles were part of the famed Band of Seventy trained in New York City by Theodore Dwight Weld.